 Start Supplemental Information

-The Committee reviews and evaluates data concerning the safety and effectiveness of marketed and investigational human drug products for use in the treatment of cancer and makes appropriate recommendations to the Commissioner of Food and Drugs.
+The committee reviews and evaluates data concerning the safety and effectiveness of marketed and investigational human drug products for use in the treatment of cancer and makes appropriate recommendations to the Commissioner.

 This document is issued under the Federal Advisory Committee Act (5 U.S.C. app.).
-For general information related to FDA advisory committees, please visit us at http://www.fda.gov/AdvisoryCommittees/default.htm.
+For general information related to FDA advisory committees, please check https://www.fda.gov/AdvisoryCommittees/default.htm.

 End Supplemental Information